Shunli-Wang/CubeRobot/README.md

 ## Acknowledge
 This project was completed by me and Zeguang Chang.
 Thank him for working side by side all the time.
-I also thank for joining the Linear Motor Laboratory leaded by Jiwen Zhao during my undergraduate period in Anhui University, where I spent unforgettable and perfect four years.
+I feel very lucky for joining the Linear Motor Laboratory led by Jiwen Zhao during my undergraduate period in Anhui University, where I spent unforgettable and perfect four years.